 - you can not cook in the rain and wind

-- BBQ are limited to steak and skewered meats
+- BBQ are limited to what you can cook

 - BBQ require more charcoal/wood due to poor heat maintenance